Welcome to Confirmation!

-Confirmation Classes are Wednesdays from 6:30-8:00 PM in the lower auditorium.
-For a list of dates when classes will meet, see the calendar above.
-Catechesis is an integral part of any sacramental preparation.
+Confirmation Classes are Wednesdays from 6:30-7:45pm.
+For a list of dates when classes will meet, see the calendar below.
 Classes will focus on the Christian message, as revealed to us through scripture and church tradition.
-Teens will work in both large and small groups to explore issues of morality and social justice.
-Catechesis is meant to develop a context off of which one can engage in a deeper level of faith-sharing and prayer.
-These sessions will be lead by the parish’s youth minister, with the assistance of members of our high school peer ministry team.
-Just like school, attendance at Confirmation sessions is important.
-The benefit of having a one-year program instead of a two-year program is that each candidate can attend all of the lessons in a shorter period of time.
-This allows them to have more time in high school after Confirmation to figure out how to apply their Catholic faith in their everyday lives.
-At the same time, attendance is critical.
-If a candidate misses a week, they will be missing part of their formation.
-It is expected that if your candidate will miss a week, an email is to be sent to Patrick Smalley.
-If attendance becomes an ongoing issue, expect to be contacted with alternative options for the sacrament of Confirmation for your candidate.
+These sessions will include large group time led by the parish’s youth minister and small group time led by our high school peer ministry team.
+The benefit of having a one-year program is to allow more time in high school after Confirmation to figure out how to apply their Catholic faith in their everyday lives.
+Attendance is important.
+If attendance becomes an ongoing issue, expect to be contacted with alternative options for the sacrament of Confirmation.

 As followers of Jesus Christ, we are called to serve others.
 It is not just an expectation for Confirmation, but a lifestyle that we are called to live.
-We are not asking for a set number of hours to be completed or for a candidate to get a signature verifying that he or she has completed service; instead, we are asking each candidate to expand their understanding of service through experiences in three different areas of their lives:
+We are not asking for a set number of hours to be completed; instead, we are asking you, the candidate, to expand your understanding of service through experiences in three different areas:

-- Family: Helping out in new ways—not chores, not doing something that’s asked of you, but going out of your way to spread God’s love to those who you have the longest history with.
-And here’s the key: don’t tell anyone why you’re serving—just do it as an act of love.
+- Family: Helping out in new ways—not chores, not doing something that’s asked of you, but going out of your way to serve your family.
+Here’s the key: don’t tell anyone why you’re serving—just do it as an act of love.

-- Local Faith Community (St. Ed’s): Using your gifts to make your parish (St. Ed’s) a better place.
+- Local Faith Community (St. Ed’s): Using your gifts to make your parish a better place.
 This is to be done in an area other than Youth Ministry.
-Some examples include, but are not limited to, volunteering at weekend liturgies (lector, commentator, usher, greeter, choir member, instrumentalist, etc.), helping with Families Moving Forward, becoming a Sunday school teacher, become a Donut Sunday server, volunteer to help with the Mass of Remembrance (November) or the Mass for People with Special Needs (March); there are so many possibilities!
-If you’re having trouble thinking of ideas, look at the front of the bulletin for ideas and contact info for the people in charge of each ministry.
-Many of these ministries may ask that you volunteer with an adult—I’d encourage you to try and serve in this area with your sponsor if they live in the area!
+Some examples include, but are not limited to, weekend liturgies: lector, commentator, usher, greeter, choir member, instrumentalist, Sunday school teacher, Donut Sunday server, there are so many possibilities!
+Look in the bulletin for ideas and contact info for the people in charge of each ministry.
+If you’re asked to volunteer with an adult—try and serve with your sponsor!

-Each year, we plan one Confirmation retreat that is just for candidates from St. Ed’s.
-We put all our energy into that one retreat and hope to make it an amazing experience for all of our candidates.
-If your child is unable to attend this retreat, then he/she is responsible for finding another overnight retreat as an alternative prior to completion of the Confirmation program.
-If you’re looking for an alternative Confirmation Retreat date, register through Net Ministries.
-If your child is unable to attend the St. Ed’s retreat, and you have searched and can’t find any other options, contact Patrick Smalley sooner than later to discuss your candidate’s options.
+Each year, we plan one spring Confirmation retreat that is just for candidates from St. Ed’s.
+If you are unable to attend this retreat, then YOU are responsible for letting Patrick know and finding another overnight retreat.
+Use Net Ministries to help you find one.
+If you can’t attend the St. Ed’s retreat, and you have searched and can’t find any other options, contact Patrick Smalley asap to discuss your options.